EarthScope/mseedindex/README.md

 For further installation simply copy the resulting binary and man page (in the 'doc' directory) to appropriate system directories.

+In the Win32 environment the Makefile.win can be used with the nmake build tool included with Visual Studio.
+PostgreSQL support is turned off by default in the Windows build procedure.

 ## Licensing

 Copyright (C) 2016 Chad Trabant, IRIS Data Management Center